Best Prosumer Espresso Machine (2022 Reviews)

 Cleverly, a small flow of water from the boiler is also used to keep the grouphead heated, for better temperature consistency when pulling multiple consecutive shots.

 Like all Rocket machines, the Appartamento is handcrafted in Italy to rigorous standards.
 It has a very cool design, maybe even more so than other Rocket machines.
-It keeps the polished steel aesthetic and classic R-labeled knob, but adds circular side panel cut-outs available in a huge variety of colours to suit any decor.
+It keeps the polished steel aesthetic and classic R-labeled knob, but adds circular side panel cut-outs available in a huge variety of colors to suit any decor.

 It offers a steam wand and separate hot water wand, both of which are fully articulated.
 Despite the machine’s small size, it has a surprisingly large 61-ounce steam boiler.
 Therefore, you have more than enough steam power for fine microfoam.